kakkarvarun/k8s-dashboard/README.md

 ```
 To resolve issue for kubectl-config file and API client connection

-copy & paste the environment variables from the root.devcontainer to the root of the repo
+copy & paste the environment variables from the .devcontainer to the root of the repo
 commit & Sync the changes and delete the exsisting the codespace and create a new codespace
 and again re run the same commands as above.

 ```
+git submodule update --init --recursive pip install ansible kubernetes ansible-playbook up.yaml kubectl get pods